FDC - What is Family Day Care?

 Family Day Care (FDC) is available to parents who live, work or study in Australia and who need reliable, accredited,

 Parents do not have to be Australian residents to use a service.
-Child Care Benefit (CCB) and Child Care Rebate (CCR), however, are only paid for children whose parents meet Australian residency requirements.
+Child Care Subsidy (CCS) however, is only paid for children whose parents meet Australian residency and immunisation requirements.

 FDC services can provide flexible care, including all-day care, part-time, evening, overnight, casual, before and after school care, and care during school holidays.